guruthree/cube-bench-classic/README.md

 If your Mac has as resolution higher than 640x480 at 256 colours, you will need to increase the partition size in order to run the application.
 This can either be done using Get Info (⌘I) in the Finder and entering a larger 'Preferred size', or during compilation going to the 'Project' menu, selecting 'Set Project Type...', and entering a larger value in the 'Partition (K)' field.

-A 512 K partition size is fine for 800x600 at 256 colours, which is as high as I can test on real hardware.
+A 512 K partition size is fine for 800x600 at 256 colours.

 ## Usage

 Command-R to run from within Symantec C++.
-To quit, click anywhere outside the window or press return or escape.
+To quit, click anywhere outside the window, press return, or press escape.

 There are a lot of keyboard commands, check out the section below for details, or press the h key to bring up on screen help.
 More cubes can be shown on screen and the cube moved, or set to bounce.

 Press the b key to begin a benchmark.
-This will render the same 3600 frames and will take 5-10 minutes.
-Pressing any keys while the benchmark is running will cancel the benchmark.
+This will render the same 1800 frames.
+This would take 30 seconds at 60 FPS, but will probably take more like 5-10 minutes.
+Pressing any key while the benchmark is running will cancel the benchmark.
 The final result is shown as a frame time stat (see below).
 Once the benchmark has run the cubes will stop moving.
-At this point you may screenshot using the shift-p to record the result.
-Any other key will clear the result.
+At this point you may screenshot using shift-p or export to a text file using shift-t.
+Any other keys will clear the result.

 Performance is displayed a few different ways:
 * First is a per-frame measure of TPF, or ticks per frame.
 One tick corresponds to one screen refresh, generally about 1/60th of a second.
 * Second, a more traditional FPS or frames per second is displayed.
 This is a mean taken over a 30 frame rolling average plus or minus the standard deviation.
 * Third is FT or frame time, which is the time taken to generate each frame in milliseconds.
 This is inversely proportional to FPS and is also displayed as a 30 frame mean plus or minus the standard deviation.
-* Fourth is the benchmark result as mean frame time plus or minus the standard deviation after 3600 frames.
+* Fourth is the benchmark result as mean frame time plus or minus the standard deviation over the entire benchmark run.

-The 95th percentile FPS will be approximately the mean minus two standard deviations, and the 99th percentile approximately minus three standard deviations.
+The 95th percentile FPS will be approximately the mean minus two standard deviations, and the 99th percentile will be approximately the mean minus three standard deviations.

 Tested under System 7.5.3 on an LC, LC II, LC II, LC 475, and BasiliskII 1.0.0_p20240224.
-Seems to crash in BasiliskII with a large window size for reasons unknown.
-Tested under System 7.1 on a SE.
+Tested under System 7.1 on a Macintosh SE with a Radius Accelerator 25.

 ### Key bindings

+Capital keys accessed using caps lock or shift plus key, for exmple P is shift-p.

 | Key | Action                                    |
 | --- | ----------------------------------------- |